The Martech Futurist Blog

-Perspectives on Marketing Technology, AI Adoption, CX, and Digital Transformation
+Perspectives on Marketing Technology, AI Adoption, and CX

 Greg Kihlstrom Greg Kihlstrom